Skip to main content

 • you have a diploma, showing that you have completed a higher education programme of at least 3 years.
 If this is a foreign higher education diploma, the Nuffic will evaluate the diploma.
 The evaluation must be enclosed with the application.
 When you have a Dutch diploma, you have to enclose a certified copy of the diploma, present a valid travel document, an application for a visa or a visa (if necessary), and a valid residence permit or a national long-term visa (if appropriate);

-• if you have a (regulated) profession such as doctor or lawyer, you must prove that you meet the statutory requirements for being allowed to practise this profession;
+• if you have a (protected) profession such as doctor or lawyer, you must prove that you meet the statutory requirements for being allowed to practise this profession;

 • for a period of 5 years before the application, the employer may not have been fined for having violated Article 2 of the Foreign Nationals Employment Act, or for failure to pay (sufficient) wage tax, employee insurance premiums or national insurance contributions.